infinyAndroidDev/SimpleCropView/README.md

 ```

 ## Picasso and Glide Compatibility
-`com.isseiaoki.simplecropview.CropImageView` is a kind of `ImageView`.
+`com.mayank.simplecropview.CropImageView` is a kind of `ImageView`.
 You can use it with Picasso or Glide as follows:

 ```java